n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

   - `REPH_POS_AFTER_MAIN` = "Reph" is ordered after the base consonant.

   - `REPH_MODE_LOGICAL_REPHA` = "Reph" is encoded as its own Unicode codepoint ("Repha"), but it must still be reordered.
+Note that Malayalam text can also use the "Ra,Halant" sequence to invoke an implicit "Reph".

   - `BLWF_MODE_PRE_AND_POST` = The below-forms feature is applied both to pre-base consonants and to post-base consonants.